 Tooth sensitivity could also be caused by a cracked tooth or filling.
 This could expose the root to any substances that could potentially cause discomfort.
 You would almost always notice pain from cold food or drinks in this situation.
 Your dentist could fix this issue with a crown, an inlay, or a bonding procedure to correct the flaw or decay.
 If the situation has progressed to the core, a root canal may be the best thing option.
 This procedure is usually the last resort, but is considered the most successful technique for eliminating tooth sensitivity.

 If you are not suffering from tooth sensitivity, make sure you take preventative measures to keep your teeth and gums in a healthy condition.
-If you are suffering from tooth sensitivity, there are many options to get the relief you need.
+If you are suffering from tooth sensitivity, there are many options to get the relief you need such as dental sealants and other treatments in San Marcos.
 Your dentist can help you figure out the root cause of your tooth sensitivity and provide you with the best treatment options.
 For more information about tooth sensitivity, or to make an appointment, contact the office of Dr. Larry D. Molenda, D.D.S., located in San Marcos, TX.